franktpmvu/NeighborTrack/README.md

 ```

 # How to use NeighborTrack in your own SOT tracker:
-## 1.Create dependent functions:
+## 1. Create dependent functions:
-There are a simple code from Votchallenge NCC tracker, add 3 functions to use our method(`initialize`, `track_neighbor` and `update_center`).
+There is a simple code from the votchallenge NCC tracker, add 3 functions to use our method(`initialize`, `track_neighbor`, and `update_center`).
 Please see: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L14
-After add functions are seems like: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L51
+After adding functions are seems like: https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/example_ncc_tracker.py#L51

-Remenber, the tracker should be have 2 independent model forward/reverse, because all of SOT method will forgot tracking target after initialize, if just 1 forward/backward tracker, it cannot switch forward/backward mission and ensure forward answer don't have any change (even didn't use our method to change output, just use same tracker to track any other object, your forward output will not comeback to original answer, because memory of tracker are changed.)
+Remember, the tracker should have 2 independent models forward/reverse because all of the SOT methods will forget the tracking target after initialization, if just 1 forward/backward tracker, it cannot switch forward/backward mission and ensure the forward answer doesn't have any change (even didn't use our method to change output, just use the same tracker to track any other object, your forward output will not come back to original answer, because the memory of tracker is changed.)

 ### Other example: ostrack add 3 functions https://github.com/franktpmvu/NeighborTrack/blob/c889695427a2288b42e31cd0f9e0f7e509244729/trackers/ostrack/lib/test/evaluation/tracker.py#L328